nanocurrency/nano-docs/docs/commands/rpc-protocol.md

 ### confirmation_info
 _version 16.0+_
-Returns info about active election by **root**.
+Returns info about an unconfirmed active election by **root**.
 Including announcements count, last winner (initially local ledger block), total tally of voted representatives, concurrent blocks with tally & block contents for each.
 Using the optional `json_block` is recommended since v19.0.

 !!! note
     The roots provided are two parts and differ between the first account block and subsequent blocks: